codatio/codat-docs/docs/using-the-api/webhooks/overview.md

 :::

 :::caution After migration, the endpoint to [list webhook consumers](https://docs.codat.io/platform-api#/operations/list-webhook-consumers) does not currently support pagination or query parameters.
-We are looking to rectify this as soon as we possibly can.
-We are proactively reaching out to all clients who leverage these features but if you have any concerns please feel free to reach out to support@codat.io
+We are looking to support this in the near future.
+We are proactively reaching out to all clients who leverage these features, to delay migration but if you have any concerns please feel free to reach out to support@codat.io
 :::
 ---